murphy360/civic_commons/admin/README.md

 # /admin

-The internal admin dashboard for managing Civic Commons.
+The internal admin dashboard for managing Civic Commons data sources and monitoring system health.

 ## Overview

-This is the internal admin interface for city staff and system administrators to manage sources, monitor scraper health, and configure community settings.
+This is the internal admin interface for city staff and system administrators to manage sources, trigger scrapes, and monitor the data pipeline.

 ## Tech Stack